From Soil To Science To DIY

 Nutrition information is automatically calculated, so should only be used as an approximation.

-Reheat in a skillet over medium-low heat until warm.
+Reheat the hash base in a skillet over medium-low heat until warm and crisped at the edges.

 Make it spicy